A few months ago, a Belgian telecom company created this awesome post on Facebook.

 - A Facebook page, duh.

 - A page access token (normally this expires after a few hours, I think?
-We will create an access token that lasts 60 days)
+We created an access token that lasts 60 days).

 Getting the long-lived Facebook access token

 If you don’t have a page yet, start by making a Facebook page here.

 Then head over to the Facebook developer portal, click on my apps in the top right and add a new app.
 You can give it any name, other people won’t see it anyway.
 Same goes for the contact email.